Optimal Seasons to Explore

 Smart choices with transport, food, and somewhere to stay can greatly reduce your overall travel expenses in Taichung.

 Taichung is a very safe city, and Taiwan has a high-quality healthcare system.
-Still, understanding health and safety before your trip helps ensure a worry-an experience at no cost.
+Still, understanding health and safety before your trip helps ensure a worry-a no-charge experience.

 Vaccination Guidelines